notomodo/notomodo/README.md

-- 👋 Hi, I’m @omodo
+- 👋 Hi, I’m @omodo(THM)
-- 👀 I’m interested in python programming for computer networking and cybersecurity
-- 🌱 I’m currently learning cybersecurity
+- 🌱 I’m currently learning cybersecurity, computer networking and programming
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: email to **socials.hypnotize707@passinbox.com**
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 notomodo/notomodo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.